kingcean/blog-web/blog/2025/number/READMD.md

 - The default is decimal, and binary (with `0b` prefix), octal (with `0o` prefix), and hexadecimal (with `0x` prefix) are also supported.
 - Returns `NaN` when a conversion fails.

+The conversion of array is as follows.

+- Empty array is converted to 0.
+- Array with only one number, is converted to that number.
+- Array with only one string, is converted to the number converted from that string.
+- Array with only `null` 或 `undefined`, is converted to 0.
+- Array with only one `BigInt`, is converted to that number in the form of integer or exponential.
+- Otherwise, is converted to `NaN`.

-The remaining values or objects are called sequentially when converted to numbers, and the member functions (if any) are called separately.[Symbol.toPrimitive]("number")valueOf()
+The remaining values or objects are called `[Symbol.toPrimitive]("number")` and `valueOf()` sequentially when converted to numbers, and the member functions (if any) are called separately, e.g. the instance of `Date` is converted to its tick.

-In addition, and static functions are used to convert strings to integers and decimals, respectively, both of which fail .parseIntparseFloatNaN
+In addition, `parseInt` and `parseFloat` static functions are used to convert strings to integers and decimals.
+And returns `NaN` if fail.

 ## String format